pulumi/deploy-demos/docs/git-push-to-deploy.md

 # Git Push to Deploy

 > **_NOTE:_**  This feature is still being actively developed, expect daily improvements and modifications.
 In order to try it out as a beta user you will have to go through more steps than when it is launched.

+You can use this feature on your Pulumi individual account or in an organization.

-## Organization Setup
+## GitHub Setup

-### GitHub Organization Name Requirement
+### GitHub Organization Name Requirement (Organization only)

 In order to use this feature your GitHub organization and Pulumi organization name need to match.
 Ensure they have the same name, for example the GitHub organization is named `burbsburgers` and the Pulumi organization is also named `burbsburgers`.

-## GitHub Membership Requirement
+### GitHub Membership Requirement

 Currently you will need both your Pulumi account and Pulumi organization to be managed on GitHub to use this feature.
 To do this follow these steps:

-### Account
+**Account**

 1. Ensure your Pulumi account is selected in the top left drop-down
 2. Navigate to Settings > General